Michael Pearce (artist): The Secret Paintings

 Pearce created a series of large-scale paintings which draw from alchemical symbolism, allegorical imagery and themes from 15th-century emblem books and tarot cards.
 In June 2017 these paintings, along with Pearce's series The Grail Watchers, began a tour crossing the mainland United States.
 The Secret Paintings opening reception was held at the Museum of Ventura County 2 June 2017.
 Holly Moye of Oklahoma City University's Hulsey Gallery said: "The Secret Paintings strike a chord for a new kind of art moving forward from the weary pessimism that has dominated international art for the past century."
 Art commentator Joseph Bravo said, "He’s reinventing representational art for the 21st century, and he brings as much concept to bear as any post-modern contemporary artist would do..."

+Ten of Pearce's Secret Paintings are in the collection of the Philosophical Research Society, Los Angeles.

 Author

-Pearce is author of Art in the Age of Emergence.
-The book "delivers sensible emergent aesthetics, explaining the processes that happen in human minds when we share ideas as works of art, skewering the orthodoxies of contemporary art with pragmatic wisdom about why representational art thrives in the new millennium."
+Pearce is author of books about art and aesthetics.
+His Kitsch, Propaganda, and the American Avant-Garde is a history of the avant-garde, tracking its development as proto-communist propaganda in revolutionary France to its 20th century incarnation as propaganda for American liberal democracy.
+His Art in the Age of Emergence "delivers sensible emergent aesthetics, explaining the processes that happen in human minds when we share ideas as works of art, skewering the orthodoxies of contemporary art with pragmatic wisdom about why representational art thrives in the new millennium."

-In 2019 Pearce began writing articles about the need for a new art criticism that dealt with the issues interesting conservatives in 21st-century representational art, arguing that post-modern culture had eliminated the avant-garde hegemony and created a bubble-bath of multiple artworlds, each with their own gatekeepers and criticism.
+In 2019 Pearce began writing articles about the need for a new art criticism that dealt with the issues interesting conservatives in 21st-century representational art, arguing that post-modern culture had eliminated the avant-garde hegemony and created a bubble-bath of multiple art-worlds, each with their own gatekeepers and criticism.

 In winter 2019 he began writing regularly for MutualArt magazine, producing articles about art, focusing mostly on representational painters.

-He has also written articles for Fine Art Connoisseur, Quillette, American Art Collector, Artists on Art, Combustus and Postmodern Times.
+He has also written articles for American Fine Art, Fine Art Connoisseur, Quillette, American Art Collector, Artists on Art, Combustus and Postmodern Times.
 His piece about the artist Dino Valls is the most read article on the Combustus website.